ferjorosa/hallucination-detection-blogpost/blog_post_draft.md

 ## Conclusions and Future Work

-This study demonstrates that lightweight encoder models like RoBERTa and ModernBERT can match larger decoder models in groundedness detection while delivering 50x faster inference and 1000x cheaper training.
+This study demonstrates that lightweight encoder models like RoBERTa and ModernBERT can match larger decoder models in groundedness detection while delivering much faster inference and much cheaper training.
 This makes real-time groundedness filtering practical for production agent systems, preventing hallucinations before expensive generation rather than detecting them afterward.

 However, our work focused on single-document scenarios.
 But what happens when agents need to synthesize information across multiple documents for multi-hop reasoning?
 How can we detect when contexts contain internal contradictions that might mislead even a well-grounded response?